johnnychhsu/Interview_notes/compiler.md

 **Semantic Analysis** <br />
 It checks whether the parse tree contructed follows the rule of language.
 For example, assignment of values is between compatible data types, or adding string to integer. <br />

+### Finite Automata
+Can be used to verify the validity of a regular expression.
+When a regular expression string is fed into finite automata, it changes its state for each literal.
+If the input string is successfully processed and the automata reaches its final state, it is accepted, i.e., the string just fed was said to be a valid token of the language in hand.

 ### Reference